La granja (1989 TV series)

 La granja (Catalan: The farm) is a Spanish television series produced by Catalan-language channel TV3 about a family that owns a pub in Barcelona.
 It aired from 1989 to 1992.

 Context

-In 1989, Joaquin Maria Puyal was assigned as director and presenter of a debate program that aired on Friday nights, La vida en un xip, just after the news.
-In order to maintain the viewers, he decided to create a small series of fiction that would link the news and the debate program, with a plot that would be related to the topic addressed.
+In 1989, Joaquin Maria Puyal was assigned as director and presenter of a debate program that aired on Friday nights, La Vida en un XIP, just after the news.
+In order to maintain viewers, he decided to create a small series of fiction that would link the news and the debate program, with a plot that would be related to the topic addressed.